Toyota EV Patents Hint at Roomier, More Versatile Interiors

 Nanae Iwasaki, the listed inventor, previously contributed to patents managing dual-motor charge modes based on inverter and motor temperatures—a hint at the broader technological thinking shaping Toyota’s EV roadmap.

-Shawn is an IMI-certified technician with over 15 years of hands-on automotive experience and 7+ years as a professional automotive journalist.
-From DIY projects to in-depth reviews, he brings real-world mechanical knowledge to every story—delivering insights you can actually trust.
+Shawn is an IMI-certified technician with 15+ years of hands-on experience and 7+ years as an automotive journalist, delivering trusted DIY advice and in-depth car reviews.